dvndrsn/dvndrsn.github.io/_posts/2016-07-24-graph-theory.markdown

     weight = 1
 ```

-Adding the shortest weighted path is basically the same as the previous ccode but we are using Dijkstra's algorithm instead the unweighted shortest path.
+Adding the shortest weighted path is basically the same as the previous code but we are using Dijkstra's algorithm instead the unweighted shortest path.

 ```
   spl = nx.dijkstra_path(self.G, start, end)